 Virtual learning has thrown many of us for a loop.
 For your kids, it’s a challenge just to sit still sometimes.
 So, what if you headed off to a place where exploring is encouraged—where coloring outside the lines is a good thing?
 There’s no better place to e-learn than right here in our mountain towns of Maggie Valley, Waynesville, Canton, Clyde, and Lake Junaluska.

-There are several other families like yours who’ve decided to pack up, find an affordable accommodation here in Haywood County, and change where they call “home,” even if just for a few days.
-Here’s how you can stay committed to your new role of part-time teacher in the NC Smokies with us.
+There are several other families like yours who’ve decided to pack up, find affordable accommodations here in Haywood County, and change where they call “home,” even if just for a few days.
+Here’s how you can stay committed to your new role of a part-time teacher in the NC Smokies with us.

 This science class rocks

 Western North Carolina is full of science lessons just waiting to be uncovered.
 Heck, even the mountains themselves can fill an entire textbook.
 To absorb this wealth of natural knowledge, head out to our favorite science labs located all throughout the county.
 Our Mountain Heritage Trout Waters are a great place to go fishing and learn about lotic ecosystems and a fish’s lifecycle.
 In the fall, you can head to these spots to witness the amazing monarch migration that occurs in the Smokies every year.
 Our U-Pick farms and gardens are an excellent place to taste the final stage of a plant’s life cycle.